CaptainCluster/CaptainCluster/README.md

 My shenanigans 🃏
 ---

-:computer: I utilize opportunities provided by establishments, such as **MOOC**, **FreeCodeCamp** and various software engineering companies to enhance my skills
+:computer: Not only do I study Software Engineering in a university, I program during my free time and utilize opportunities provided by establishments, such as **MOOC** and **FreeCodeCamp**.

 💂‍♂️ Currently I am increasing my knowledge in **Front-end with React** and  **Database Systems Management with PostgreSQL**